Ministry of the Center

 The Ministry of the Center (中務省, Nakatsukasa-shō) (lit. the department of the inner (or privy) affairs) was a division of the eighth century Japanese government of the Imperial Court in Kyoto, instituted in the Asuka period and formalized during the Heian period.
 The Ministry was replaced in the Meiji period.
+In Wago, it is also called "Naka-no-Matsurigoto-no-Tsukasa(奈加乃萬豆利古止乃豆加佐)".

 Overview

 This ministry encompassed those of the Imperial Household whose functions brought them closest to the emperor.
 The ceremonies of the Imperial Household evolved over time.
 Among those holding the highest office in the Imperial Household ministry was Takaharu-shinnō, who would later become Emperor Go-Daigo.

 History

 The ceremonial nature of the Imperial Household has changed over time.
 The Ministry was established in 649 as a liaison between the Daijō-kan and the Emperor.

 The ambit of the Ministry's activities encompasses, for example: